nevengjoreski/data-importer/EXPLANATION.md

 # Import Dashboard Solution

 ## Overview
-This solution implements a **production-grade, rate-limited import system** capable of handling thousands to millions of records through three distinct import strategies: Default (test data), Batch (pre-validated), and Stream (memory-efficient).
+This solution implements a **production-grade, rate-limited import system** capable of handling thousands to millions of records through two distinct import strategies: Batch (pre-validated) and Stream (memory-efficient).
 It uses a **backend-driven asynchronous processing** model optimized for scalability, reliability, and user experience.

 ---